WaxyCraft/MSFSChaosMod/README.md

 ### Events

-There are currently 18+ events implementd in the mod, and more to come.
+There are currently 18+ events implemented in the mod, and more to come.
 Currently the focus is on polishing the mod but after that is complete many more events will be made.

 <p align="center">
     <img src="https://github.com/WaxyCraft/MSFSChaosMod/blob/main/assets/samples/dive.gif" alt="GIF of Dive Event"/>